Elton John Turns 70: Inside His Star-Studded Birthday Bash

 Funds raised at the bash went to the Elton John AIDS Foundation and the UCLA Hammer Museum.

 Elton John, who shares two sons, Elijah, 4, and Zachary, 6, with husband David Furnish, had a private celebration with his family before the star-studded gala.
 Elton posted a photo on Instagram which showed him with his two young sons as they eyed a chocolate birthday cake.
-Elton captioned the photo with: “Birthday bliss.”
+Elton captioned the photo with “Birthday bliss.”

 Birthday bliss @davidfurnish #HappyBirthdayElton